valhuber/TDD/readme.md

 # TDD - Test Driven Dev, with Logic Traceability

-This project uses the sample app of [API Logic Server](https://github.com/valhuber/ApiLogicServer/blob/main/README.md) to explore:
+This project uses the sample app of [API Logic Server](https://github.com/valhuber/ApiLogicServer/blob/main/README.md) to illustrate:

+1. Rapid project creation and customization, using API Logic Server

 1. Using [TDD](http://dannorth.net/introducing-bdd/) to define Stories and their Behaviors (tests), using [behave](https://behave.readthedocs.io/en/stable/tutorial.html).

-2. Behavior / Logic Tracing - identifying logic that implements a behavior
+2. Behavior / Logic Tracing - extending (Agile) collaboration by making logic transparent logic in this generated `readme` (see the [Rules Report,](#rules_report) at end)

 &nbsp;&nbsp;

 # Setup

 The usual (if cryptography fails, get a recent version of pip):

 ```